 The biggest shopping season of the year is coming up quickly, and retailers are creating their holiday 2022 marketing strategies.
-In the most recent CommerceNext Webinar, executives from Michael Kors, Kendra Scott, David Yurman, GiftNow and Coresight Research discussed new consumer research and what retailers should expect (and prepare for) to have a successful Holiday 2022.
+In the most recent CommerceNext Webinar, executives from Michael Kors, Kendra Scott, David Yurman, GiftNow and Coresight Research discussed new consumer research and what retailers should expect (and prepare for) to have a successful Holiday 2022 and cater to the holiday shopper.

 What We Learned: